dakom/wasm-app-boilerplate/README.md

 There's a lot going on here, with nuanced little gotchas and a zillion potential footguns.

-The point of this boiler plate is _not_ to understand how it all fits together so it can be adapted - but rather, to not have to think about it at all
+The point of this boiler plate is to not have to think about it at all

 Just run `npm start --silent` and then open an IDE in your favorite directory (or the project as a whole) and go for it.